Man standing and grasping his lower back in discomfort

 downward facing dog

-This is a fantastic total body stretch that specifically targets the muscles in your lower back, providing essential support for your spine.
-Here’s how you can perform it:
+This a great total body stretch that targets the lower muscles that help form your lower back, providing needed support for your spine.

-• Start on your hands and knees, with your hands positioned slightly in front of your shoulders.
+• Make sure your hands are only slightly in front of your shoulders.

-• Focus on lifting your tailbone towards the ceiling, allowing your spine to lengthen.
+• Focus on lifting that tailbone of yours towards the ceiling.

-• To incorporate a hamstring stretch, gently push your heels towards the floor, feeling a stretch in the back of your legs.
+• For a hamstring stretch, softly push your heels towards the floor.

 4. Cat and cow pose